accent & dialect collections

 blogs & podcasts

-Glossonomia is a podcast by my friends & colleagues Eric Armstrong and Phil Thompson.
+Glossonomia is a 44-episode podcast by my friends & colleagues Eric Armstrong and Phil Thompson.
 In each episode they focus on a specific speech sound or set of sounds.
-They have fun, and you will too.
+They have fun, and you will too!

 Emeritus Professor of Phonetics, UCL, J.C.
 Wells is also the editor of the Longman Pronunciation Dictionary (for English), and the author of Accents of English.
-Alas, this blog has run its course; but its many treasures remain.
-Dig in!
+The blog is no longer updated, but its many treasures remain to be enjoyed.

 Founded by linguists Mark Liberman and Geoffrey Pullum, this blog features truly knowledgeable posts about language by many other linguists as well.